Attended hearing – a New Zealand Parole Board hearing where the offender, and others approved by the Board may be present.

-Hearing – where three or more members of the Board hear an offender’s case.
+Hearing – where three or more members of the Board consider an offender’s case.
 A hearing can be 'attended' or 'unattended'.

-Life imprisonment – a sentence of imprisonment that exists for the life of an offender.
+Life imprisonment – an indeterminate sentence of imprisonment that exists for the life of an offender.
 The offender may be paroled once they are eligible, but is subject to conditions for life and can be recalled for any breach.

 Member - a person specifically appointed by the by the Attorney-General to be a Parole Board member and who sits on a panel and takes part in making decisions about a case.

 Oral submission – when a registered victim verbally gives information to the Board about an offender.

 Panel - a group of at least three Board members who consider (or hear) a case.

 Panel Convenor – the person, usually a Judge, former Judge, or lawyer who chairs a parole panel and is appointed to the Board by the Attorney-General as a convenor.

 Parole - is a discretionary decision to release a offender from prison to serve the remainder of his or her sentence in the community on conditions supervised by a Probation Officer.